ContentSide/LingX/README.md

 [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](CONTRIBUTING.md)
 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-A framework for introducing state-of-the-art metrics on measuring linguistic complexity.
-Developed by ContentSide.
+A library for introducing state-of-the-art metrics on measuring linguistic complexity.
+Developed by ContentSide and CRITT at Kent State University.

 ---

 LingX is:

-**Metric generator for measuring linguistic complexity**
+**A library for measuring linguistic complexity**
+**A library for measuring translational process studies** **A library for calculating psycho-linguistic metrics**